NOAA-GSL/wxvx/README.md

 ### baseline.url

-Specifies the location of the baseline data.
+Specifies the location of baseline data.
 Values may be local-filesystem paths (optionally prefixed with `file://`) or HTTP URLs prefixed with `http://` or `https://` and may contain Jinja2 [expressions](#expressions).

 ### cycles